 There are other factors that can affect the colour of your teeth, the most common of which is staining.
 Chemicals from coffee, tea, red wine, chocolate, and other foods can create yellow-brown stains on your teeth.
-Smoking can also affect teeth colouration.
+Smoking can also affect natural teeth colouration.
 The ways in which those surface stains are cleaned differ from how one might treat teeth discolouration caused by worn-down tooth enamel.

 At-Home Whitening in Winnipeg MB

-At-home whitening can provide a useful, cost-efficient way of whitening teeth.
+At home teeth whitening in Winnipeg can provide a useful, cost-efficient way of whitening teeth.
 You should always consult with your Winnipeg dentist before starting an at-home routine because certain techniques could interfere with your overall oral health.
 Also, we know about all the newest and best products on the market and want to share this information with you.

-One of the most common at-home whitening agents is whitening toothpaste.
+One of the most common at home teeth whitening agents is whitening toothpaste.
 Toothpaste has two main ingredients: The first is fluoride, which helps protect teeth and prevent cavities and the second is an abrasive, made from rough particles that help remove stains and plaque.
 Whitening toothpaste uses the same ingredients but the amount of abrasives is increased in order to better polish teeth.
 You should be cautious about the overuse of whitening toothpaste as it can wear down enamel over time.
 In addition, your brushing technique and choice of tooth brush can play a role in wearing down your teeth over time.